-Applications for limited enrolment programs for the upcoming fall semester received after this date will be processed as space permits.
-However, we'll continue to accept applications as long as there are seats available.
+- Applications for limited enrolment programs for the upcoming fall semester received after this date will be processed as space permits.
+However, we'll continue to accept applications as long as there are seats available. - Submission deadline for application and all qualifying documentation for the Medical Radiography Technology program.

-April 24
+April 30

 Submission deadline for supporting documents for admission to fall limited enrolment programs.
-This includes secondary school progress reports, midterm grades or final transcripts.
+This includes secondary school progress reports, mid-term grades or final transcripts.

-May 22
+May 18